curtisyungen/book-drive/README.md

 ![](client/src/images/screenshots/slideInMenu.png)
 Slide-in Menu: shown in certain mobile responsive views when the normal side bar is hidden.
 Left: navigation options.
 Right: filter options.

+There is also an About page that details the story and inspiration behind the website, and also a Gallery page that showcases the many photos I've taken of the book collection over the years.